ndrean/simple-nest-form/README.md

 > url: post_comments_save_path(@post) <=> url: {controller:"comments", action: "save"}

+## Other examples of custom routes/methods

-We also defined two destroy methods in the controller _comments_ as the rendering was different.
-Both are Ajax.
+We also defined two destroy methods in the controller _comments_ .
+Both are Ajax but the rendering is different.
+Note that we could have written a `<% if condition %> { do something} <% else %> { do something else}` in a _destroy.js.erb_ file.

-We normally call a _destroy_ method, defined automatically in the _resouces_ routes with a link:
+A _destroy_ method defined in the resources list is called - for a _post_ object by a link (made Ajax here with `remote: true`)

 ```ruby
     <%= link_to 'Destroy', post, method: :delete, remote: true, data: { confirm: 'Are you sure?' } %>

 ```

+For a _destroy_ link for the nested _comments_ controller, the link would have been `post_comment_path(comment.post, comment), method: :delete,`.

-or `post_comment_path(comment.post, comment), method: :delete,`, if we use the nested object.
-Since we have two _delete_ in the controller _comments_, we need to specify the route:
+Here, we have two _delete_ in the controller _comments_ so we need to specify the route:

 ```ruby
 resources :posts do
     delete 'comments/:id', to: 'comments#erase'
 ```

-and the call in the view _posts/:post_id/comments_ by the limnk:
+and the call in the view _posts/:post_id/comments_ by the link:

 ```ruby
 <%= link_to 'Erase', [@post, comment], url: "erase/#{comment.id}", method: :delete, remote: true,